andaritri/holberton-headphones/README.md

 # 0x09.
 Implement a design from scratch

-In this project, you will implement from scratch, without any library, a web page.
-You will use all HTML/CSS/Accessibility/Responsive design knowledges that you learned previously. :100:
+In this project, we will implement from scratch, without any library, a web page.
+We will use all HTML/CSS/Accessibility/Responsive design knowledges that you learned previously.

+We won’t have a lot of instruction, we are free to implement it the way that we want - the objective is simple: Have a fully functional web page that looks the same as the designer file.

- :heavy_check_mark: Here the final result:
+Here the final result:

 ![implement design from scratch](https://user-images.githubusercontent.com/53787841/105736385-ba978e80-5f02-11eb-93cc-084ec4a8dddf.jpg)